arke-industries/Protogen/README.md

 ========

-protogen is used to generate a serialization/deserialization interface for the Arke Industries unified game protocol.
+protogen is used to generate a serialization/deserialization interface for the Arke Industries Interchange Protocol (AIIP).

 Overview
 --------